AbhinaySamson/habit-tracker/README.md

 # 🚀 Discipline Tracker App

-A simple, powerful, and installable **Habit + Discipline Tracker** built using HTML, CSS, and JavaScript.
+A modern, installable **Habit + Discipline Tracker** built using HTML, CSS, and JavaScript.

-This app helps you stay consistent with your daily habits and track your progress over time—all stored locally on your device.
+Designed for personal use, this app helps you stay consistent with daily habits, track progress visually, and follow a structured workout routine—all in one place.

 ---